Aileen Campbell: Member of the Scottish Parliament

-On 18 May 2016 she was moved to the post of Minister for Public Health and Sport in a reshuffle; as part of her role as Public Health Minister she oversaw a 22% cut in government funding to drug and alcohol rehabilitation programmes from £69.2 million to £53.8 million.
+On 18 May 2016 she was moved to the post of Minister for Public Health and Sport in a reshuffle.
+That year, drug-related deaths in Scotland increased to 867, 23% more than the previous year's figures.
+Campbell stated the increase was part of a trend seen across the UK and Europe.
+Before her appointment, government funding for drug and alcohol rehabilitation programmes was cut by 22%.
 At the time, Scottish Drugs Forum Chief Executive David Liddell said he was concerned that the cuts had "the potential to increase harm and drug-related deaths."
-That year 867 Scots lost their lives to drugs – an increase of 23% on the previous year's figures – and the SNP insisted it was part of a trend seen across much Europe.
-In December 2020 figures were released revealing that 1,264 people in Scotland had died from drug overdoses in 2019 – the highest number in Europe per head and more than double the number in 2014.
-Sturgeon sacked Campbell's successor as Public Health Minister Joe FitzPatrick and in April 2021 said of the crisis: "I think we [the Scottish Government] took our eye off the ball."
+The cuts were criticized by opposition parties.

 She was made Cabinet Secretary for Communities and Local Government on 26 June 2018.
 Following her elevation to the cabinet The Times reported that her promotion, "has bemused many.
 It was on her watch that the named person legislation, which has caused the SNP so much trouble, was introduced, while her record on drugs policy is regarded by many inside the party as deplorable."

 In February 2020 Campbell wrote to MSPs voicing concerns about a Labour party proposal to provide women and trans men in Scotland with free sanitary products.
 Campbell said the Scottish Government had “grave concerns” over the plans' “deliverability” and cost.
 She also said she was worried about "people outside Scotland seeking access to the products".